yuanchuan/node-watch/README.md

 ### Why fs.watch wrapper

 * Some editors will generate temporary files which will cause the callback function to trigger multiple times.
-* when watching a single file, the callback function will only be triggered one time and then the file is unwatched.
+* when watching a single file the callback function will only be triggered one time and then is seem to be unwatched.
 * Missing an option to watch a directory recursively.